IAMSolaara/myCode/README.md

 Had you not realized earlier, I have my own website, [https://mentalabs.eu](https://mentalabs.eu) (yes, it has SSL encryption courtesy of Let's Encrypt, no promo here), where you can find more things I do like my Doom servers, should you want to play a game there, or maybe check out my bullettin board, where I put some thoughts now and then.

-Do note that sometimes it may be down for different issues like power outages (not that frequent) or just random errors that can occur for random reasons.

 Greetings and have a good day.